“if you aspire to reach others, keep things fresh”

 Now imagine if you never changed the oil or did any maintenance on your car at all?
 It would likely have a negative impact on the vehicle’s overall performance – which could be costly.

-Well think of your site in a similar way – with quarterly website maintenance at a minimum.
+Well think of your site in a similar way.
 It’s like giving your website a little pick-me-up.
-It’s also important to have Google Analytics installed so that you can monitor your site and pay attention to how it is performing overall.
+You should also have Google Analytics installed so that you can monitor your site and pay attention to how it is performing overall.
 It’s like “looking under the hood” of your website to make sure every thing is ok.

 Blogs for Adding Fresh Content and to Your Site